Compare Mobile Plans

 Google, much like Apple, keeps its phone lineups very simple with a small range of devices released each year under the Pixel name.
 Its Pixel phone combines both software and hardware to offer a powerful performance and intuitive user experience.

-The Pixel devices are mostly priced on the premium end of the spectrum (but typically a bit cheaper than Samsung and Apple’s premium phones), however Google does release a more budget-friendly device which is still packed with great features.
-The most recent Pixel releases — both the Pixel 8 series and older Pixel 7 series — have been generally well received and showcase some of the tech giant’s most innovative features.
+The Pixel devices are mostly priced on the premium end of the spectrum (but typically a bit cheaper than Samsung and Apple’s high-end phones).
+However, Google does release a more budget-friendly device, the Pixel 8a, which is still packed with great features.
+The most recent Pixel releases — the Pixel 9 series — included Google’s largest range released to date, along with the first of Google’s foldable devices to launch in Australia.

 Read our reviews: